ivan-shaporov/ConvNetRegression/docs/README.md

 Before feeding the data into the network each chunk was converted to differences between consecutive measurements, making 1024 samples features out of each 1025 chunk.
 Given that the data here is not smoothed, the values (deltas) were passed through hard limit filter: maximum(minimum(x, 1000), -1000).
 Then the data was normalized by scaling and shifting using hardcoded parameters defined by experiments.
 These transforms removed the DC component of the signal and at the same time reduced the variance of the input.

-First 4 months of available data (December, January, February, April) were used as the training set.
+First 7 months of available data (September, October, November, December, January, February, April) were used as the training set.
 And June data was used for validation.

 ## Neral Network Architecture